C# lock KeywordUse the lock keyword to restrict concurrent access and develop correct threaded programs.

 .try L_000c to L_001f finally handler L_001f to L_0026

 A summary.
 Lock is a synchronization construct.
 We looked at an example and stepped into the IL.
-We related the Theory of Relativity and the complexities of the universe to threading.
+This keyword is helpful for threaded programs.

 © 2007-2021 sam allen. see site info on the changelog